kyma-project/community/concepts/modularization/modularization_overview.md

 ## 3. Runtime Watcher

-> **NOTE:** Runtime Watcher is a necessary component only when running with a control plane that manages one or more other runtimes.
-For local (single-cluster) setups, the Runtime Watcher is not needed.
+> **NOTE:** For local (single-cluster) setups, the Runtime Watcher is not needed.
+You need Runtime Watcher only if you use a control plane that manages one or more other runtimes.

 Runtime Watcher monitors the relevant module resources of the user’s Kyma runtime for configured changes, specified by the operator in the control plane, such as: